-(1) The Company has not issued restricted stock awards to the Named Officers and does not have any "long-term incentive plans" as that term is defined in the applicable rules.
-The Company issued options and stock appreciation rights at fair market value to the named officers as shown.

-(2) These amounts represent the Company's contribution as accrued to the Company's Profit Sharing Plan.
+- (1) The Company has not issued restricted stock awards to the Named Officers.
+The Company issued stock appreciation rights at fair market value to the named officers as shown.
+The stock appreciation rights are granted pursuant to the Company's Amended Stock Performance Plan. - (2) These amounts represent the Company's contribution as accrued to the Company's Profit Sharing Plan.

-The following table presents the number of stock options and stock appreciation rights granted to the Named Executive Officers during 2000.
+The following table presents the number of stock options and stock appreciation rights granted to the Named Executive Officers during 2001.

-OPTIONS/SARS GRANTED DURING 2000
+OPTIONS/SARS GRANTED DURING 2001